Limnoria/Limnoria-doc/develop/plugin_tutorial.rst

 For this sample plugin, we define a custom constructor (``__init__``) that instantiates a random number generator instance and pre-seeds it.
-This isn't technically necessary for Python's ``random`` module, but it helps outline how to write a similar constructor.
+This isn't technically necessary when using Python's ``random`` module, but it helps outline how to write a similar constructor.
 Notice in particular how you must pass in an ``irc`` argument in addition to ``self``.